eclipse-sumo/sumo/docs/web/docs/Simulation/Rail_signals.md

 adjacent rail signals and itself).
 For rail sections without junctions/railroad switches, one can split them into as many blocks as one desires, but a block length of a few hundred metres can be reasonable size.
-Too large block lengths can result in long waiting tims for trains waiting to enter a block.
+Too large block lengths can result in long waiting times for trains waiting to enter a block.
 Too short block lengths can result in trains following each other very closely.

-# Behaviour
+# Behavior

 Rail signals are essentially traffic lights, however their state does not depend on TLS-programs.
 Instead, the state of a rail signal depends